Amid Egypt rights abuses, U.S. stalls over more military aid

 Robert Springborg, an Egypt expert at the department of war studies at King's College in London, said that a U.S. focus on counterterrorism could suit Sisi.

-He had signalled since becoming defences minister in 2012 that Egypt needed weaponry suited for fighting insurgents rather than high-end arms like jets, which are more useful in a ground war and which had been sought for decades by Mubarak.
+He had signaled since becoming defense minister in 2012 that Egypt needed weaponry suited for fighting insurgents rather than high-end arms like jets, which are more useful in a ground war and which had been sought for decades by Mubarak.

 State Department officials, including Secretary of State Kerry, appear to view U.S. ties to Egypt as increasingly important given the turmoil throughout the region, particularly in Syria, Iraq and Libya, Schenker said.